This is just an example of a home that All Pro inspected that was stated to be completely renovated.

 The visible portions of the masonry chimney, appears to be in generally sound condition.
 The chimney may require repairs to the concrete capping and mortar joints which are exposed to the weather as routine maintenance.
 The need for maintenance of this type is not apparent from the ground.
 Water seepage into the masonry will eventually cause deterioration to the flue lining and bricks.

 The interior of the flues are not evaluated as part of a standard building inspection.
 Evaluation of these areas requires a specialized contractor.
-A rain hood with screen is installed to keep rain and animals out of the chimney.
+A slate cover is installed to keep rain out of the chimney.

 FLASHING